McCormack Baron Salazar Names VP

 • Russ Gentner, IPG team leader, western New York and western Pennsylvania;

 • Doug MacLean, IPG team leader, Boston/New Haven;

 • Chris Terlizzi, IPG team leader, eastern Pennsylvania; and

 • Craig Burton, CDL team leader, Northeast

 James Flinn has joined CBRE Affordable Housing as senior vice president.

 Part of the group’s debt and structured finance team, he will be responsible for growing originations efforts for CBRE’s government-sponsored enterprises debt platform.

-Flinn recently had been managing director of JLL’s affordable housing group, where he established their tax-exempt bond platform.
+Flinn recently had been managing director of JLL’s affordable housing group.
 Prior to JLL, he spent 17 years at Red Capital, where he was most recently a managing director.